Behind the Author

 The Story Behind the Stories

 Everyone’s life is interesting; however, Karyl’s life has been unique.
 Her parents divorced when she was two years old.
-Her mother became deeply involved in the Jehovah’s Witness religion when pregnant with her and this, along with her mother’s mental illness and subsequent abuse dominated Karyl’s childhood.
+Her mother became deeply involved in the Jehovah’s Witness religion when pregnant with Karyl and, her fanatical devotion to the religion, along with her mother’s mental illness and subsequent abuse, dominated

 Her father, the late Karl Kleve, is a “local legend” on the west side of Cincinnati and worked on the Manhattan Project for four years alongside Robert Oppenheimer.
 He is remembered for his genius IQ, eccentric personality and his large car collection.
 He was sixty years old when Karyl was born and she is named after him.

 She loves to travel and has visited six of seven continents.
-She also loves to read; her favorite authors include Oscar Wilde, Freida McFadden, Ruth Ware and Ann-Marie MacDonald.
+She also loves to read; her favorite authors include Oscar Wilde, John Steinbeck, Freida McFadden, Ruth Ware and Ann-Marie MacDonald.

 She graduated from Xavier University in Cincinnati, Ohio in 2003 with a Bachelor of Liberal Arts.
 She loves history, especially English history, and loves historical fiction books about England by authors such as Alison Weir and Philippa Gregory.

-She is also an advocate for ex-Jehovah’s Witnesses, particularly those who, like her, were born into the religion and then shunned by family and friends when they choose to leave it.
+She is also an advocate for ex-Jehovah’s Witnesses, particularly those who, like her, were born into the religion and then shunned by family and friends when they chose to leave it.

-Please visit her website to contact her, share your story, and get updates on her upcoming book “TEN,” a collection of short stories.
+Please contact her at karylkleve.com to share your story and get updates on her upcoming book “TEN,” a collection of short stories.